simonjwright/ASIS/doc/gnatcheck_rm/predefined_rules.rst

 *N*
-  Positive integer specifying the maximum nesting level for a generic declaration.
+  Nonnegative integer specifying the maximum nesting level for a generic declaration.

 .. _Local_Packages: